 As Professor of Music and the Music Program Director, he makes frequent appearances at the Regina A. Quick Center for the Arts, leading the Fairfield University Jazz Ensemble along with guest jazz artists which included Randy Brecker, Bob Mintzer, Bernard Purdie, Milt Hinton, Dave Samuels and Paul Wertico.

-New Duke features Torff’s arrangements of Duke Ellington’s Cotton Club period through the 1960s, infused with funk, hip-hop, reggae, world beat and other contemporary rhythms.
+New Duke features Torff’s original songs that will be featured on the new album, New Duke- Post Authentic World, produced by Steve Katz.
+They also perform mash-up arrangements of Duke Ellington’s music infused with rock, funk, hip-hop, and other contemporary rhythms.
 The band highlights the musical brilliance of one of jazz’s most influential figures in an original light.
-These arrangements for eight-piece jazz band result in a fresh musical direction.
 The band performs in concert and at festivals, and will release its first recording in the fall of 2014.

-New Duke features Darryl Tookes, vocals; Brian Torff, bass, composer and arranger, harmonica, and vocals; Jamie Finegan, trumpet; Rick Sadlon, saxophone and flute; Steve Moran, tenor and baritone sax; John Fumasoli, trombone; Dave Childs, keyboards; and Don Mulvaney, drums.
+New Duke features Darryl Tookes, vocals; Brian Torff, bass, composer and arranger, harmonica, and vocals; Jamie Finegan, trumpet; Rick Sadlon, saxophone and flute; Steve Moran, tenor and baritone sax; John Fumasoli, trombone; Dave Childs, keyboards; and Greg Burrows, drums.